Indoor Putting Green Reviews

 - Selection of holes so you can vary your aim.

-- Reviews are somewhat mixed with regard to how well the ball rolls and how flat the mat is
+- Seems to have a few negative comments with regard to how well the ball rolls and how flat the mat is

 Big Moss Competitor V2 Putting Green

-A more expensive model but does get lots of very good reviews.
+A more expensive model but does seem well-liked by golfers.
 Now comes with what they call a break snake which allows you to create custom contours to practice breaking puts.

 - A well-regarded manufacturer